-Lucky for me, the LINNMON hardware works with any kind of desk system.
+Luckily for me, the LINNMON hardware works with any kind of desk system.
 It screws right into your wood surface.
 Here's how it looks at the attachment points.

 14. You've made it to the end!
 Give yourself a pat on the back, that was a lot of steps!
 This is the last part (and fun part) -- add bins, hooks, mail slots -- basically anything that's going to make your life easier.